2020s

 Dre Stefanakis backed up by Sam Loewe; Jack McHale kicks forward

-Matthias Rose turns and kicks
+Mattias Rose turns and kicks

 Noah Gown flies, Brodie Steele swivels